golang/telemetry/godev/cmd/worker/README.md

 Use this endpoint to generate an aggregate chart file containing data from the provided date range (inclusive) from the merge bucket.

+### `/copy` (dev env only)

+This endpoint facilitates the copying of uploaded reports from the prod environment's "uploaded" bucket to the dev environment's "uploaded" bucket.

+Since we don't have clients regularly uploading data to dev, copying seeds the dev environment with data.

+Similar to the /chart endpoint, /copy also supports the following query
+parameters:

+- `/?date=<YYYY-MM-DD>``: Copies reports for a specific date.
+- `/?start=<YYYY-MM-DD>&end=<YYYY-MM-DD>``: Copies reports within a specified date range.

 ### `/queue-tasks`

 The queue-tasks endpoint is responsible for task distribution.
 When invoked, it